Capitalization table: Overview

 In its simplest form, a capitalization table, or "cap table" as it is often abbreviated, is a ledger that tracks the equity ownership of a company's shareholders: that is, how its capitalization is composed.
 However, the term can refer to the way in which any company keeps track of all of the relevant information related to all of its stakeholders (including debt, convertible debt, option, warrant, and derivatives holders) and their claims on the company.
 Public companies primarily use transfer agents and a wide array of technologies and systems to keep track of their stakeholder information and therefore it is uncommon for public companies to refer to their stakeholder records and accounting as a "cap table".
 Private companies typically have a much simpler capital structure and more limited stakeholder accounting requirements.
 In the earliest stages of their development, private companies may track their shareholders in a simple document or spreadsheet.
 Cap tables are widely used by entrepreneurs, venture capitalists, and investment bankers to model and to analyze events such as ownership dilution, issuing employee stock options, or issuing new securities.
 After several rounds of financing, a cap table can become highly complex.

 Most cap tables are managed in spreadsheets, which may lack scalability—often, they are time-consuming to maintain and update and prone to human error.
 In recent years, cap table automation software has become popular with growing businesses with increasingly complex equity structures.

-Examples of such platforms include Carta, Pulley, Ledgy, and Vimtara.